-A dismissal will not preclude action under another applicable university policy or code of conduct.
-For example, if alleged conduct by a student would constitute a violation of the code of student conduct, the matter will be referred to the office of the dean of students, and if alleged conduct by an employee would violate any university policy, the matter will be referred to the office of human resources or other appropriate authority.
+A dismissal under this policy will not preclude action under another applicable university policy or code of conduct.
+For example, if the alleged conduct by a student would constitute a violation of the code of student conduct, the matter will be referred to the office of the dean of students.
+If the alleged conduct by a university employee could violate any other university policies, the matter will be referred to the equity and compliance officer or other appropriate authority.

-If the formal complaint or any allegations are dismissed, the title IX coordinator will promptly and simultaneously send written notice to the parties advising them of the dismissal and the reasons for it.
+If the formal complaint or any allegations are dismissed under this policy and are not being referred to another department for review, the title IX coordinator will promptly and simultaneously send written notice to the parties advising them of the dismissal and the reasons for it.

-The title IX coordinator will simultaneously provide a written notice of the outcome of the investigation and a copy of the final investigation report to the complainant and respondent and their respective advisors (if any) at least ten days before the scheduled hearing for their review and written response.
-The notice will include a scheduled meeting with each party to provide information about next steps, which may include information on an alternative resolution process and will include information on a full title IX and sexual misconduct board hearing.
+The title IX coordinator will simultaneously provide a copy of the final investigation report to the complainant and respondent and their respective advisors (if any) at least ten business days before the scheduled hearing for their review and written response.
+The notice will include a scheduled meeting with each party to provide information about next steps, which may include information on an informal resolution process and will include information on the hearing process.
 Information about appeals will be provided at designated points in the process.

-After the respondent has reviewed the final report, the respondent may request referral to an alternative resolution process, subject to the complainants voluntary agreement of the complainant, unless the respondent is an employee and the complainant is a student.
+After the respondent has reviewed the final investigation report, the respondent may request referral to an informal resolution process.
+This will be subject to the complainants voluntary agreement, unless the respondent is an employee and the complainant is a student.
 (Under 34 CFR 106.45, informal resolution cannot be used to resolve an allegation that an employee sexually harassed a student).
-In all other cases, the office of the dean of students will convene a hearing before a panel of the title IX and sexual misconduct board.

 The university may consolidate formal complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.

-If a selected member has direct, firsthand knowledge of the case, is personally acquainted with the complainant or respondent, has any other conflict or for other good cause as determined by the chair, that individual will be recused and be replaced by another board member.
-After any members, including the chair, who were listed in the written notice and disqualified for cause have been replaced, the composition of the panel will be final.
+If a decision-maker or board member has direct, firsthand knowledge of the case, is personally acquainted with the complainant or respondent, has any other conflict or for other good cause as determined by the board chair or by the title IX coodinator in matters involving a single decision-maker, that individual will be recused and be replaced.

-The chair shall maintain records related to the selection of the hearing panel in accordance with applicable university records retention schedules.
+The board chair shall maintain records related to the selection of the hearing board in accordance with applicable university records retention schedules.

-The chair will set a hearing date, which cannot occur sooner than ten calendar days after the final investigation report was sent to each party and advisor.
-At least five calendar days before the hearing date, the associate dean of students will give written notice to the complainant and the respondent and their respective advisors (if any).
+The board chair or single decision-maker will set a hearing date, which cannot occur sooner than ten business days after the final investigation report was sent to each party and advisor.
+At least five business days before the hearing date, the dean of students office or office of title IX will give written notice to the complainant and the respondent and their respective advisors (if any).

-The written notice will specify the hearing date and list the names and job titles of the panel members.
-It will also specify a date by which the complainant and respondent must each submit a list of witnesses, provide copies of any documents the party intends to present (including any written impact or mitigation statements), identify any advisor who will attend the hearing, and submit a written explanation seeking to disqualify any member of the panel for bias or conflict of interest.
+The written notice will specify the hearing date and list the name(s) and job title(s) of the single decision-maker or board members.
+It will also specify a date by which the complainant and respondent must each submit a list of witnesses, provide copies of any documents the party intends to present (including any written impact or mitigation statements), identify any advisor who will attend the hearing, and submit a written explanation seeking to disqualify the single decision-maker or any member of the board for bias or conflict of interest.

-If the university chooses to have legal counsel present the case to the hearing panel, the written notice will include that information.
+If the university chooses to have legal counsel present the case to the hearing decision-maker or board, the written notice will include that information.
 If so, the respondent may also present their case through legal counsel.

-At least three calendar days before the hearing, the chair will make a list of all witnesses and copies of all documents available to the complainant and the respondent.
+At least three business days before the hearing, the single decision-maker or board chair will make a list of all witnesses and copies of all documents available to the complainant and the respondent.

 The university expects that the complainant and the respondent will each be present and available for the entire live hearing.
 The complainant and respondent need not be present in the same room.
-At the request of either party, the university will provide for the live hearing to occur with the parties located in separate rooms with technology enabling the hearing panel and parties to simultaneously see and hear the party or the witness answering questions.
+At the request of either party, the university will provide for the live hearing to occur with the parties located in separate rooms with technology enabling the single decision-maker or hearing board and parties to simultaneously see and hear the party or the witness answering questions.

-The chair will exercise control over the proceedings.
-The chair is also permitted to ask questions.
+The single decision-maker or board chair will exercise control over the proceedings.
+The single decision-maker or board chair is also permitted to ask questions.

 Formal rules of evidence will not apply.

-The hearing panel may only consider relevant evidence.
+The single decision-maker or hearing board may only consider relevant evidence.
 Prior conduct history of any party or witness may be considered if relevant.